For those interested in the artist Georgia O'Keeffe or in New Mexico history, a visit to the O'Keeffe home in Abiquiu will be a special one.

 In the pantry and kitchen, you will see she lived, canning the harvest from the garden and using plain bowls and utensils kept on open metal cabinets.
 Even a special tea she enjoyed remains.

-I especially enjoyed her large studio and marveled at the large windows and light where she painted.
+It's a joy to see her large studio and the large windows and light where she painted.
 It is also a sitting room.
 In her studio are books cataloging her many works of art.

 Throughout the home, you will see evidence of O'Keeffe's love of nature and enjoyment of collecting specimens... rocks, skulls and more desert treasures.
 Many window ledges are full of these rocks.
 She loved walking out in the desert and returned with these treasures which ended up as simple, natural decor in her home.